spiral/docs/security/validation.md

 ### Datetime
 > prefix `datetime::`

+This checker can apply `now` value in the constructor

 | Rule          | Parameters             | Description
 | ---           | ---                    | ---
 | future        | orNow:*bool* - false,<br/>useMicroSeconds:*bool* - false| Value has to be a date in the future.